chibuikeIg/E-Wallet-API/README.md

 5. Open your browser and type in your project host and port number followed by `/api-docs`.
 Example `http://localhost:3000/api-docs` to access a complete documentation on all endpoints.

-**Note:** You can also access complete api documentation on https://nodejs-wallet-system-api.herokuapp.com/api-docs/